-- 70. Details of the Council's Reserves and Balances were provided in the December budget report.
-An updated analysis of Balances and Reserves is provided at Appendix G. A strategy for the use of Balances and Reserves was also set out in the December and February budget reports.
+- 71. Details of the Council's Reserves and Balances were provided in the December budget report.
+An updated analysis of Balances and Reserves is provided at Appendix H. A strategy for the use of Balances and Reserves was also set out in the December report and this remains largely unchanged apart from an adjustment to the use of the Budget Support Reserve (BSR).
 The position proposed following the final settlement, is: - a total of £2.624m will be used from the BSR over the 3 year Plan period to 2021/22.
 This has reduced by £0.186m from the amount reported in December primarily due to the sums received in the settlement for New Homes Bonus and the Levy Surplus Account.
 In December, the amount budgeted to be used from the BSR in 2019/20 was £1.1m, this has been reduced to £0.914m.
 If this scenario is confirmed then the projected balance left on the reserve at 31/03/22 is £0.194m; - Specific Reserves will be used only for the purposes for which they have been set aside and will be subject to an annual review; the MTFP currently assumes the use of £337k of such reserves in the period 2019/20 to 2021/22, and - the Minimum Working Balance will remain at £1.0m for 2019/20 and be subject to review on at least an annual basis to assess the adequacy of this (as with all other reserves).